giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 Elastic IP address for the NAT gateway.

 > Each cluster has at least 1 Auto Scaling Group, but can contain multiple ASGs if multiple instance types are requested as cluster nodes.
-If we count with 50 clusters with up to 5 EC2 instances as worker nodes each, we need up to 250 ASGs.
-For updating the ASGs in a rolling manner we need to duplicate the ASGs for a short time during update, hence the 500 Launch Configurations.
+If we count 50 clusters with up to 5 EC2 instances each, as worker nodes, we need up to 250 ASGs.
+To update the ASGs in a rolling manner we need to duplicate the ASGs for a short time during update, hence the 500 Launch Configurations.

 > The number of EC2 instances used as worker nodes is supposed to be scaled